 Welsh acorns and garden Rosemary is new for this autumn: a deep plummy ink.

-The inks are made to ancient traditional recipes that have been used for centuries for official documents, as ink made from tannins and irons are known to last for hundreds of years - it is still used for the writing of acts of parliament today!
+The inks are made to ancient traditional recipes that have been used for centuries for official documents such as the Magna Carta, American Declaration of Independence, etc... because ink made from natural tannin and iron is known to last for hundreds of years - it is still used for the writing of Acts of Parliament!

-Read more about my ink work: www.catlewis.com/slow-writing/
+Read more about how I developed my ink: www.catlewis.com/slow-writing/